Moment Constraints and Phase Recovery for Multireference Alignment: Preliminary Results

+Most MRA methods that assume uniform shifts -- whether aligning or non-aligning -- are invariant to circular shifts in the data, and our method shares this property.
+Therefore, without loss of generality, we may assume that all shifts are zero; that is, $r_i = 0$ for all $i = 1, 2, \ldots, N$, so the observations reduce to

-In the MRA setting, one common approach for recovering the true signal is using functions that are invariant under circular translations.
-One set of such invariant functions are the moments of the signal.
-For a real signal $x \in \mathbb{R}^L$, the first two moments of $x$ are denoted by $m_1(x)\in \mathbb{R}$ and $m_2(x)\in \mathbb{R}^L$, respectively, and are computed as follows:
+{Two statistics widely used in MRA that are invariant to circular shifts are the signal mean and autocorrelation, corresponding to the first- and second-order moments of the signal, respectively.
+For a real signal $x \in \mathbb{R}^L$, these moments are defined as}